warrengb/BlazorTSInterop/README.md

 ###### To start off we will just create a new blazor app.

-1. Create new Blazor WebAssembly App:
+> Create new Blazor WebAssembly App.
+>
  ![Test](./readme/vs0.png)

-2. Name it BlazerTSInterop in directory of your choice:
+>  Name it BlazerTSInterop in directory of your choice.
+>
  ![Test](./readme/vs1.png)

-3. Use .NET 5.0 client only, No secutiry and no PWA:
+>  Use .NET 5.0 client only, No secutiry and no PWA.
+>
  ![Test](./readme/vs2.png)

-4. CTRL+F5 build and run in hot reload mode.
+>  CTRL+F5 build and run in hot reload mode.

  ![Test](./readme/vs3.png)

 ---